juxhouse/bela-resources/GettingStarted.md

 You can’t change the name or the type of a built element, but you can add a description to make it easier for other people to understand them.

-Click on an element and write a description for it on the details pane.
+Click on an element and write a description for it on the details .

 <img src="assets/tutorial-image13.gif" style="width:6.26772in;height:3.52778in" />

 ## Use AI to create meaningful descriptions

-Click on an element and then click on the IA icon in the description field in the details pane.
+Click on an element and then click on the IA icon in the description field in the details .

 AI tries to understand the whole picture and come up with a useful description for the element.